jackfsuia/nanoRLHF/examples/r1-v0/README.md

-# DeepSeek R1-Zero reproduing attempts:
+# deepSeek R1-Zero reproduing attempts:

 In this folder, we try to repoduce **the figures of test time scaling during training** of r1 zero in [their paper](https://arxiv.org/abs/2501.12948) (that is, their figure 2 and figure 3) on a small model.
 The a-ha moment of self-check doesn't matter at this point for two reasons:
 1. Self-checks or self relections always exist in base model, without any finetuning or post training.
 This can be easily verified by sampling enough times and searching words like 'mistake', 'However' in model's responses.
 [As we previously observed from QWEN2.5 math](https://zhuanlan.zhihu.com/p/3477379830), about 0.5% percent of responses have self-reflections.